 Understanding deeply the call to responsible social engagement so characteristic of St. Catherine's alumnae, she served on numerous nonprofit boards including the U.S. Sugar Corporation, the Minneapolis Institute of Arts, the Minnesota Council on Foundations, the Minnesota Medical Foundation, the University of Minnesota Foundation, the Minnesota Opera, the Center for the Great Lakes, the Ruth Mott Fund, the Minnesota Symphony Orchestra, St. Joseph’s Hospital and the Minnesota Women’s Fund.

 In 1987, Butler received the Outstanding Volunteer Fund Raiser Award from the National Society of Fund Raising Executives, Minnesota Chapter.

 She was the 1994 winner of the Edgar Carlson Award from the Minnesota Private College Council for her outstanding commitment to higher education, community service and dedication to expanding opportunities for women, children, and members of racial and ethnic minority groups.

 In 2011, she was the recipient of the Mary Lee Dayton Catalyst for Change Award, given by the Women’s Foundation of Minnesota.

 Butler earned a bachelor of arts in communications and theatre from St. Kate’s in 1956.
 She went on to earn a master’s in library science in 1957.
 In 1989, she was given an honorary doctorate from St. Catherine University.
 Her sister Suzanne Kamman Flotten is also a St. Kate’s alumna, graduating in 1956.

-Mass of Christian Burial will be held at Our Lady of Victory Chapel on the St. Kate’s campus on Saturday, March 18 at 11:30 a.m.
+Mass of Christian Burial was held at Our Lady of Victory Chapel on the St. Kate’s campus on March 18.